-- The mitigation against and reduction of the effects of a changing climate. - The reduction of local environmental impacts. - The enhancement of local business, community groups and long-term sustainable partnerships in the airport's surrounding area. - Improving healthy working lives and increase upskilling and employment opportunities for socially and economically deprived and disadvantaged persons. - Improving care, opportunity, provide shelter and enable rehabilitation of vulnerable groups in the community.
+- The mitigation against and reduction of the effects of a changing climate. - The reduction of local environmental impacts. - The enhancement of local business, community groups and long-term sustainable partnerships in the airport's surrounding area. - Improving healthy working lives and increase upskilling and employment opportunities for socially and economically deprived and disadvantaged persons.

+• Improving care, opportunity, provide shelter and enable rehabilitation of vulnerable groups in the community.

 There is a cap on funding applications of £7,000.
-Community Fund meetings are held quarterly.
-In 2022, the dates of the meetings are: 29 April, 26 August, and 25 November.
-Funding applications will close two weeks in advance of each meeting date.
+Community Fund meetings are held quarterly with the final two meeting in 2022 being on 25 November.
+Funding applications close two weeks in advance of each meeting date.